danielcli-dev/chat/README.md

 expo login
 ```

-If you want to serve app on mobile device, make sure phone and computer are ont he same network and down Expo Go app on your phone.
+If you want to serve app on mobile device, make sure phone and computer are on the same network and download the Expo Go app on your phone.
+Then in the terminal run:

-Run:

 ```bash
 npx expo start
 ```

-You should find the project under Development Servers.
+You should find the project under Development Servers on your phone.
 If not displayed, scan the QR Code provided in the terminal.
-If still not working, click on Send link with email option and open email on your phone.
+If it is still not working, click on Send link with email option and open email on your phone.

 ## Getting Started with Android Studio